 The dorsal carpal branch of the ulnar artery anastomoses with the dorsal carpal branch of the radial artery on the dorsal surface of the hand and forms an arch.
-This arch gives off three dorsal metacarpal arteries, which further divide into dorsal digital arteries.
+This arch branches into the dorsal metacarpal arteries, which further divide into dorsal digital arteries.

-The deep palmar branch of the ulnar artery anastomoses with the branch of the radial artery to form the deep palmar arch.
+The deep palmar branch of the ulnar artery anastomoses with the continuation of the radial artery to form the deep palmar arch.
 It supplies the deep palm, including the carpal and metacarpal bones, adjacent muscles of the hand, and the metacarpophalangeal, proximal interphalangeal, and radioulnar joints.
 Its branches include the palmar metacarpal arteries, recurrent branches, and perforating branches (the connection between the deep and dorsal circulations of the hand).

-The ulnar artery itself terminates by forming the superficial palmar arch.
-Here it anastomoses with the superficial palmar branch of the radial artery.
-It supplies the superficial palm, palmar surface of the digits excluding the thumb and the dorsum of the distal phalangeal segments of digits 2-5.
+The ulnar artery terminates by forming the superficial palmar arch.
+Here, it anastomoses with the superficial palmar branch of the radial artery.
+It supplies the superficial palm, palmar surface of the digits (excluding the thumb), and the dorsum of the distal phalangeal segments of digits two to five.

 Common palmar digital arteries arise from the superficial palmar arch to supply the palmar aspect of two adjacent digits.
 These further divide into proper palmar digital arteries to supply the palmar aspect of each digit.
 These arteries also anastomose with the palmar metacarpal arteries, arising from the deep palmar arch.

-The radial artery, after giving the superficial palmar branch, enters the dorsal surface of the hand, passes over the floor of the anatomical snuff box, gives off the dorsal first metacarpal artery and finally passes between the heads of the first interosseus muscles to re-enter the palmar aspect of the hand.
-It then gives the deep palmar branch, forming a deep palmar arch and two other branches called princeps pollicis and radialis indicis.
+The radial artery, after branching out into the superficial palmar branch, enters the dorsal surface of the hand, passes over the floor of the anatomical snuff box, branches out into the dorsal first metacarpal artery, and, finally, passes between the heads of the first interosseus muscles to re-enter the palmar aspect of the hand.
+It then branches out into the deep palmar branch, forming a deep palmar arch and two other branches called the princeps pollicis and radialis indicis.

 The test is done as follows: